 Containerised roses sales & prices

 The cost of containerising roses; the material used and the general up-keep makes these a more expensive product.
 We do not containerise every variety listed in our catalogue.
 A free list of varieties and prices is available on request from April onwards.
 Containerised roses are available self-service from our premises during late spring until stock becomes exhausted.
 We also offer special kits of terracotta pots with potting material for presentation.
-In general we do not offer a delivery service for a quantity of container roses.
-We do however recommend our container roses mail order for sending the odd rose plant or two by carrier!
+We offer a courier service for all of our containerised roses to be delivered.
+Please be aware that the prices are considerably more than bare-root deliveries.

 If you have any queries please contact us during office hours.